 Where to Stay on Lanai if you’re visiting for the first time – My Top Picks

 If you choose the island of Lanai for your first trip to Hawaii, you should know that there’s a more limited range of places to stay, but still plenty of variety.

 For a high end honeymoon, the Four Seasons on Lanai recently re-opened after a multi-million dollar renovation, so it’s practically brand spankin’ new.

 If you’re looking for something less extravagant on Lanai, your best bet might be Airbnb or VRBO.

 Is O’ahu The Best Hawaiian Island For First Time Visitors?

 The island of Oahu is a fabulous choice for first time visitors to Hawaii, especially if you’re traveling with little ones.
 It’s also a great choice if you want a more urban feel to your trip, and if you want access to more nightlife during your time in Hawaii.
 If you’re looking for high-end shopping, Oahu is the place to be.

 O’ahu is also the easiest Hawaiian to get to, as many international flights arrive in Honolulu before connecting to other islands.
-Even if you’re traveling from the US, you’re likely to be routed through Honolulu.
+Even if you’re traveling to Hawaii from the US mainland, you’re likely to be routed through Honolulu.